-United Way of the National Capital Area Community Impact grants are how we invest local dollars in our communities to address specific community centered issues.
-Funding decisions are made through an annual competitive application process.
-Our Community Impact grants are invested in high performing nonprofit organizations that provide programs and services aligned with our three strategic priority areas of Education, Financial Stability and Health.
-Awardees help to improve community conditions across our regional footprint in the eight (8) counties we serve: Alexandria, District of Columbia, Fairfax/Falls Church, Montgomery, Arlington, Loudoun, Prince George’s and Prince William.
+United Way of the National Capital Area Community Impact Grants are how we invest local dollars in our communities to address specific community centered issues.
+Funding decisions are made through a competitive application process.
+Our Community Impact Grants are invested in high performing nonprofit organizations that provide programs and services aligned with our three strategic priority areas of Education, Financial Stability and Health.
+Awardees help to improve community conditions across our regional footprint in the eight regions we serve: Alexandria, District of Columbia, Fairfax/Falls Church, Montgomery, Arlington, Loudoun, Prince George’s and Prince William.

-Not a member?
-Click here for information about becoming a member.
+Not a partner?
+Click here for information about becoming a partner.

 All eligible United Way NCA nonprofit partners will be emailed when the Request for Proposal (RFP) is released.
 The entire process usually spans August to December.

-Funding decisions for the 2018-20 Community Impact grants will be made in January 2018.
+Funding decisions for the 2018-19 Community Impact Grants were made in January 2018.

 Academic and social supports for middle school students in low to moderate income families; out of school learning opportunities; medical and dental services; mental health services within schools; nutrition education; family support and engagement.